eagle840/katacoda-labs/mongo30twomins/step1.md

 `nano docker-compose.yml`{{execute}}

-paste in the following and save  (ctrl-o then ctrl-x)
+Cut and paste (ctrl-inst, shft-inst) in the following then save and exit  (ctrl-o then ctrl-x)

 ```
 # Use root/example as user/password credentials